Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 Moreover, it protects sensitive scalps as it’s free of PPD and diamine.

 Each time you use it, the color should last through 25 shampoos.
 It’s also resistant to fading in sunlight.
+We feel this is the best hair dye to use during pregnancy.

 Here’s a permanent hair dye made from certified organic ingredients.
 It’s also a salon product.